PeterMakus/SeisMIC/docs/source/modules/get_started.rst

 Python Dependencies
 ###################

-**SeisMIIC** has been tested on Python3.8, but should in principle also be compatible with Python3.7 and later.
+**SeisMIC** has been tested on Python3.8, but should in principle also be compatible with Python3.7 and later.
 If you follow the instructions below, it should not be necessary to install dependencies manually.
-**SeisMIIC** depends on the following modules:
+**SeisMIC** depends on the following modules:

 - geographiclib
 - matplotlib